 Evidence Based Practice and Research Psychology, Phenomenology and Existential Psychology, Psychology of Mystics, Gurus, and Spiritual Philosophers

-Healing the Modern Soul is a series about how clinical psychology will have to change and confront its past if it is to remain relevant in the future.
-Part 1 Part 2 Part 3 Part 4 Healing the Modern Soul Appendix Suffering Without Screaming In the first part of this series, we explored the concept of the modern world as a simulacrum, a copy without an original, and how this phenomenon is related to the increasing emphasis on hyper-rationality and objectivity in our culture.
-We also discussed how...
+Healing the Modern Soul Part 3: Suffering Without Screaming Healing the Modern Soul Series: Part 1 Part 2 Part 3 Part 4 Appendix The Scream by Edvard Munch In the first part of this series, we explored the concept of the modern world as a simulacrum—a copy without an original—and how this phenomenon relates to the increasing emphasis on hyper-rationality and objectivity in our culture.
+We also discussed how the work of philosophers and psychologists, as Friedrich Nietzsche observed, can reveal their own fears and...

 Healing The Modern Soul Part 2: